 With a self-directed Solo 401k for investing in real estate, the business owner serves as the trustee of the plan resulting in the ability to choose to invest the plan in real estate such as land, residential and commercial properties, to name a few.

 Real Estate Purchase Methods using a Solo 401k Plan

 In addition to an all cash purchase where just solo 401k funds are used to invest in real estate, the Solo 401k rules permit you to combine personal funds–this type arrangement is often referred to as Tenancy-in-common Ownership and special rules apply–with your Solo 401k in making the purchase.
 The rules further permit your Solo 401k to borrow from a bank or private lender to complete the purchase.
 This process of your Self-Directed Solo 401k borrowing from an outside party is referred to as a non-recourse loan.
 See definition below.

 The general steps required to make a real estate investment with Solo 401k are:

 - Determine price range and whether or not your Solo 401k will need to engage in non-recourse financing or participate in a tenancy-in common transaction.

-- Confirm the third-party understands that your are making the purchase through your Solo 401k and as such the Solo 401k will be listed as the purchaser/buyer.
+- Confirm that the third party understands that your are making the purchase through your Solo 401k and as such the Solo 401k will be reflected as the purchaser

 You as trustee of your Solo 401k will safe keep the following forms and documents in connection with the purchase: